Bubble curtains in a lock-exchange flow: the importance of transient dynamics in the curtain-driven regime: Results on the density changes inside the recirculation cells

-Each curve in figure \ref{fig:density_time_analytical} corresponds to a different value of $\Fr$ (indicated by the colour) and therefore of the mixing time $\tilde{\tau}_{mix}=1/[0.15(\Fr+1)]$.
+Each curve in Fig.~\ref{fig:density_time_analytical} corresponds to a different value of $\Fr$ (indicated by the colour) and therefore of the mixing time $\tilde{\tau}_{mix}=1/[0.15(\Fr+1)]$.
 Large values of $\tilde{\tau}_{mix}$ correspond to small values of $\Fr$.
 We observed that changing the value of $\rd$ does not affect the curves and therefore was here kept constant at $\rd=1.02$.
 This observation means that the differences in density within the recirculation cells and the original density ($\rho_f$ for the freshwater side or $\rho_s$ for the saltwater side) are proportional to $\Delta \rho$.

-Furthermore, the time in figure \ref{fig:density_time_analytical} is normalised using the mixing time scale $\tilde{\tau}_{mix}$.
+Furthermore, the time in Fig.~\ref{fig:density_time_analytical} is normalised using the mixing time scale $\tilde{\tau}_{mix}$.
 For $\f1$, all the curves collapse into a single curve for early times $\tilde{t}/\tilde{\tau}_{mix}\lesssim 5$, while for $\s 1$, this occurs for $\tilde{t}/\tilde{\tau}_{mix}\lesssim 2.5$.
 The collapse of the different curves means that cases with lower values of $\tilde{\tau}_{mix}$ have a steeper ascent with time.
 This emphasises the physical interpretation of $\tilde{\tau}_{mix}$ where a smaller value indicates quick mixing and a larger value indicates slow mixing.
 Furthermore, since $\tilde{\tau}_{mix}=1/[0.15(\Fr+1)]$, cases with small $\Fr$ take longer to mix the density inside the recirculation cells.
 This is physically intuitive because a larger $\Fr$ value means a stronger bubble curtain, and hence enhanced mixing and faster homogenisation.
-For longer times, the curves no longer collapse and, as $\tilde{t}\to \infty$, each of them tends to a different constant value, which is larger for larger values of $\Fr$.
-These differences at longer times suggest that there is another time scale and physical process that dominate the evolution of density in recirculation cells after mixing within the recirculation cells has taken place.
+For longer times, the curves no longer collapse and, as $\tilde{t}\to \infty$, each of them tends to a different constant value, which is higher for larger values of $\Fr$.
+These differences at longer times suggest that there is another physical process, with a different time scale, that dominates the evolution of density in recirculation cells after mixing inside the recirculation cells has taken place.
+This is the third time scale originally mentioned in the introduction, and, as will be made clear later, the related process is the transport of salt water by the secondary gravity currents.